rojberr/preconfigured-jenkins/README.md

 export JENKINS_ADMIN_ID=...
 export JENKINS_ADMIN_PASSWORD=...
 ```
-- build and run container that will execute your pipelines:
+- build and run container:

 ```bash
 ./gradlew build docker dockerRun
 ```

+- log in as admin, run `seedJob` to create the pipeline from remote `pipelineJob.groovy`

+- enjoy your dockerized Jenkins for GitHub jobs 💕

 To stop it use:
 ```bash